The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 And I would also say this to Marcellus Owens.

-Because Obamacare doesn't kick in till 2014 if they sign it this year.
+Well, your mom would have still died because Obamacare doesn't kick in till 2014 if they signed it this year.

-And Senator Durbin, that means that 70 Americans are going to die every day for the next four years, until the actual so-called benefits of which there are none kick in.
+And Senator Durbin, that means that 70 Americans are going to die every day for the next four years until the actual so-called benefits, of which there are none, kick in.

-So why this Mad Dash on this?
+So why this mad dash on this?

-Why this Mad Dash it doesn't kick in for four years?
+It doesn't kick in for four years.

 We've been through this over and over.